-Installing the jar file in the plugin directory is the best place because it is part of the class path.
+Installing the jar files in the mysql share directory is the best place because it is part of the class path.
 Depending on what is installed on your system, the source files can be reduced accordingly.

 Setting the required information